Troubleshoot DataStax Studio 6.8

 Cannot support TLS_RSA_WITH_AES_256_CBC_SHA with currently installed providers

 Prior to Oracle Java 8u161, the Java Cryptography Extension (JCE) Unlimited Strength Policy was not enabled by default.
 On older versions of Oracle Java, the policy files are required to ensure support for all encryption algorithms.
-See Oracle’s instructions on Enabling Unlimited Cryptographic Policy for Java on installing the policy files for Studio’s Java Virual Machine.
+See Oracle’s instructions on Enabling Unlimited Cryptographic Policy for Java to install the policy files for Studio’s Java Virtual Machine.

 Notebook needs troubleshooting

 When you export a notebook, you can specify actions for the notebook.
-As appropriate, select to include cell code and results or cell code only.
-For either of these actions, you can also select to include diagnostics.
-Exporting a notebook with diagnostics might include sensitive information.
-Credentials are not included in the export.
+Depending on your use case, you can choose to include cell code and results or cell code only.
+For either of these actions, you can also select whether you want to include diagnostics.
+Exporting a notebook with diagnostics might include sensitive information, but credentials aren’t included in the export.

 Studio UI behaves strangely after upgrade

 While running Studio on the Microsoft Windows operating system, out-of-date libraries can prevent system-specific JNI libraries from being loaded correctly.
-The result is the following stack trace on Windows 10:
+The result is the following stack trace:

 [Studio-akka.actor.default-dispatcher-4] ERROR akka.actor.OneForOneStrategy ID: TS: - head of empty list